 - No Automation - A driver is in complete and sole control of the vehicle's brakes, steering, throttle, and power.
 And, is therefore solely responsible for safe operation.

 - Function Specific Automation - The driver has overall control but can cede limited authority such as cruise control or the vehicle can assume control to aid the driver with emergency braking or electronic stability of the vehicle.

 - Combined Function Automation - The driver is responsible for monitoring safe operations and is able to resume control on short notice when more than one autonomous feature is active.

-- Limited Self-Driving - Driver can cede full control but is expected to be available to monitor and resume control when the situation requires a transition back to full driver control.
+- Limited Self-Driving - The driver can cede full control but is expected to be available to monitor and resume control when the situation requires a transition back to full driver control.

-- Full Self-Driving Automation - Vehicle is designed to perform all driving functions and monitor roadway conditions for an entire trip.
+- Full Self-Driving Automation - The vehicle is designed to perform all driving functions and monitor roadway conditions for an entire trip.

 Although current federal and state legislation is aimed at regulating autonomous vehicle testing, reinterpreting the definition of "driver" under government regulations is just one of the complex issues that will be difficult to do.